ggaamm/ggaamm/README.md

 - 👋 Hi, I’m @ggaamm Gorker
 - 👀 I’m interested in AI, HW, SW, mobile and iOS
-- 🌱 I’m currently learning new libraries in Python and Swift on Github
+- 🌱 I’m currently mostly coding in Python, Swift, Java and C/C++ using various libraries and frameworks
-- 💞️ I’m looking to collaborate on AI, HW, SW, mobile and iOS
+- 💞️ I’m open to collaborate on AI, HW, SW, mobile and iOS
-- 📫 How to reach me AI, HW, SW, mobile and iOS, jk :) -> gorkeralp@gmail.com
+- 📫 Reach me via here or twitter @gorkeralp

 <!---
 ggaamm/ggaamm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.